Prehistoric Period in India, Meaning, Timeline, Ages

 Middle Palaeolithic Age in India

-This age witnessed a variety of tools made on flakes by specialised techniques, therefore referred to as the flake tool industry.
-Middle Palaeolithic culture in India is called Nevasian (similar to Mousterian), as flake tools were found at Pravara, Nevasa.
+The Middle Palaeolithic Age in India witnessed a variety of tools made on flakes by specialised techniques, therefore referred to as the flake tool industry.
+Middle Palaeolithic culture in India is called Nevasian (similar to the Mousterian), after the flake tools found at Pravara, Nevasa.

-• Tools: small and medium-sized handaxes, cleavers, scrapers, borers, knives, large borers and awls, a variety of scrapers, anvils and hammers.
+• Middle Palaeolithic Tools: small and medium-sized handaxes, cleavers, scrapers, borers, knives, large borers and awls, a variety of scrapers, anvils and hammers.

 • Sites: